Wright Flyer II: Operational history

 The Wrights tested the new aircraft at Huffman Prairie, a cow pasture outside of Dayton, Ohio, which is now part of Dayton Aviation Heritage National Historical Park and also part of the present-day Wright-Patterson Air Force Base.
 The owner of the land, banker Torrance Huffman, allowed them to use the land rent-free, his only requirement being that they were to shepherd the livestock to safety before experimenting.
 The Wrights began erecting a shed to house their aircraft during April and by the end of May were ready to begin trials, and an announcement was made to the press that trials would begin on Monday, May 23.

 A crowd of around forty people, made up of family and friends and a dozen reporters, assembled on the Monday but rain kept the aircraft in its shed all morning, and when the rain cleared the wind had died away.
 There was little chance of a successful takeoff from the 100 ft launching rail with no headwind.
 The Wrights decided to attempt a short flight to satisfy the press, but the motor did not develop its full power and the aircraft reached the end of the rail without taking off.

 Work on the engine and poor weather delayed further attempts until the Thursday afternoon, when despite ignition problems a takeoff was attempted, and a flight of around 25 ft was made, ending in a heavy landing which damaged the aircraft.
-The press reports were mixed, the Chicago Tribune ran its story under the headline "Test of flying machine is judged a success", while The New York Times headline was "Fall wrecks airship".
+Press reports were mixed: the Chicago Tribune ran its story under the headline "Test of flying machine is judged a success", while The New York Times headline was "Fall wrecks airship".

 Repairs took two weeks, but the next flight attempt also ended in a crash, necessitating a further two weeks of repair work.
 On June 21 three flights without any breakages were achieved, but four days later the aircraft crashed again.
 These accidents were caused by the aircraft's pitch instability.
 Suspecting that this was caused by the centre of gravity being too far forward, they moved the engine and pilot position back, but this made matters worse.
 The machine would undulate unless the front elevator was depressed, but this created additional drag, and so they added 70 lb of iron bars as ballast under the elevators, which were also enlarged.
 So modified, 24 flights were made in August, including two on August 22 of a quarter of a mile, the greatest distance that they could fly without having to make a turn.